arash380/kartick/README.md

-# Both backend and frontend are hosted
+# NOTE: Both backend and frontend servers are hosted.

 You can play this game [here](https://kartick-2f62e.web.app/).